 8. has engaged in behavior which would be cause for voiding the lease pursuant to the provisions of M.G.L. c.
 139, § 19; or

-9. in the event the LHA has reason to believe that a guest of tenant or a guest of a household member has engaged in any of the behavior listed in 760 CMR 6.05(7)(b) and that tenant knew beforehand or should have known beforehand that there was a reasonable possibility that the guest would engage in misconduct.
+9. in the event the LHA has reason to believe that a Guest of Tenant or a Guest of a Household Member has engaged in any of the behavior listed in 760 CMR 6.05(7)(b) and that Tenant knew beforehand or should have known beforehand that there was a reasonable possibility that the Guest would engage in misconduct.

 (8) Provisions Regarding a Grievance Hearing Prior to Lease Termination.
-The lease shall provide that in circumstances where a grievance hearing as to lease termination is permissible the following shall apply:
+The lease shall provide that in circumstances where a Grievance hearing as to lease termination is permissible the following shall apply:

-(a) The tenant shall make a written request for a grievance hearing to the LHA within seven days after a notice of lease termination has been given to tenant.
-The grievance hearing shall be held pursuant to the LHA's grievance procedure.
-At the grievance hearing any additional reason for termination of the lease, which arose subsequent to the date of the notice of termination, shall be considered so long as the LHA has given written notice to the tenant as to the additional reason not less than three days before the hearing, or, if a reason for eviction shall have arisen within such three day period, a subsequent session of the hearing may be scheduled on not less than three days notice to consider such reason.
+(a) The Tenant shall make a written request for a Grievance hearing to the LHA within seven days after a notice of lease termination has been given to Tenant.
+The Grievance hearing shall be held pursuant to the LHA's Grievance procedure.
+At the Grievance hearing any additional reason for termination of the lease, which arose subsequent to the date of the Notice of Termination, shall be considered so long as the LHA has given written notice to the Tenant as to the additional reason not less than three days before the hearing, or, if a reason for eviction shall have arisen within such three day period, a subsequent session of the hearing may be scheduled on not less than three days’ notice to consider such reason.

-(b) In cases where tenant is entitled to a grievance hearing and has made a timely request, the LHA shall not file a summary process summons and complaint pending the hearing and a decision or other resolution in the LHA's favor.
-The LHA shall schedule such a hearing on a date within 30 days from the date of a request for a grievance hearing and at least 15 days prior to the date of termination and shall give written notice of not less than seven days of the time and place to tenant.
-In the event a decision on a grievance determines that good cause exists for terminating a lease, the LHA may thereupon file the summary process summons and complaint, and there shall be no review of the decision by the Board or the Department.
+(b) In cases where Tenant is entitled to a Grievance hearing and has made a timely request, the LHA shall not file a summary process summons and complaint pending the hearing and a decision or other resolution in the LHA's favor.
+The LHA shall schedule such a hearing on a date within 30 days from the date of a request for a Grievance hearing and at least 15 days prior to the date of termination and shall give written notice of not less than seven days of the time and place to Tenant.
+In the event a decision on a Grievance determines that good cause exists for terminating a lease, the LHA may thereupon file the summary process summons and complaint, and there shall be no review of the decision by the Board or EOHLC.

 (9) Leases for Units Receiving Federal Section 8 Subsidy.
-In the event a tenant in a public housing unit receives federal Section 8 rental assistance the lease shall contain such additional provisions necessary or appropriate to satisfy the requirements of applicable federal statutes or regulations.
+In the event a Tenant in a public housing unit receives federal Section 8 rental assistance the lease shall contain such additional provisions necessary or appropriate to satisfy the requirements of applicable federal statutes or regulations.

-6.07: Pet Ownership in Elderly/Handicapped Housing
+6.07: Pet Ownership in Elderly/Disabled Housing

-(1) LHA Pet Policy for Elderly/Handicapped Housing.
-Each LHA shall have a pet policy for its elderly/handicapped housing.
+(1) LHA Pet Policy for Elderly/Disabled Housing.
+Each LHA shall have a Pet policy for its elderly/disabled housing.
 The policy shall be consistent with and reflect the requirements in St. 1989, c.
 151, 760 CMR 6.00, and the Pet Guidelines.